alantippins/agentic-ux-patterns/README.md

 -Show previews or summaries before committing irreversible actions (e.g., send, deploy, delete).
 -Use plain language and editable fields where possible.
 -Consider offering a “preview mode” for more complex operations.

+Action: What’s the last safe moment in your flow?

 🔍 Example: Linear for Agents
 Before taking action (like opening a PR), Linear agents display a diff preview—giving users a clear, editable summary of what’s about to happen.